-As with the case of any medication a woman uses during her childbearing years, it’s important to fully understand whether the medication is safe to use while trying to conceive, during pregnancy, and while breastfeeding.
+As with the case of any medication a woman uses during her childbearing years, it’s important to fully understand whether prescription skincare products are safe to use while trying to conceive, during pregnancy, and while breastfeeding.
 These details are important even if you’re not intentionally trying to become pregnant.

 Pregnancy and Its Effect on Your Skin

 It’s no secret that a woman’s body goes through many changes during pregnancy to support the baby growing inside of her.
 Hormones are going through major fluctuations, and this can mean pure havoc for your skin.

 You know that rosy glow that everyone thinks is the classic, hallmark sign of pregnancy?
 Blame it on shifting hormones and dilated blood vessels.

 For many women, the effects of these hormones do more than produce a radiant glow.
 They also cause acne, sensitivities, changes in skin type, and a particular type of discoloration known as melasma.